sfraser-dev/web-javascript-visualisation-library-testing/README.md

-# JavaScript Visualisation Library Testing
+# Visualisation Testing

-Using various libraries to display "dummy data" using tables, gantt charts, line charts and bar charts.
+Using various JavaScript libraries to display "dummy data" using tables, gantt charts, line charts and bar charts.